 Preparation, Knowledge, Previous Experience:

-- Two years of relevant work experience or the equivalent preferred; and
+- At least two years of relevant work experience (including internships and summer positions).

 Skills, Abilities, Competencies: